 Trotro Crashes Into Tafo Zongo Mosque in Kumasi, Children Believed to Have Escaped Tragedy

-• A trotro crashed into a mosque at Tafo Zongo in Kumasi, reportedly because of a mechanical fault
+• A trotro was reported to have crashed into a mosque at Tafo Zongo in Kumasi, with a mechanical fault said to be the cause

-• Eyewitnesses recounted the close escape of a man resting where the vehicle crashed during the December 11 incident
+• Eyewitnesses recounted the close escape of a man resting where the vehicle crashed in the incident on December 11, 2025

-• The area of the crash is normally populated with children taking an evening Islamic studies class at the mosque
+• The area of the trotro crash is normally populated with children taking an evening Islamic studies class at the mosque in Kumasi

 Don't miss out!
 Get your daily dose of sports news straight to your phone.
 Join YEN's Sports News channel on WhatsApp now!

-A trotro crashed into a mosque at Tafo Zongo in Kumasi on the evening of December 11.
+A trotro reportedly crashed into a mosque at Tafo Zongo in Kumasi on the evening of December 11, 2025.

-The trotro’s brakes failed, causing it to speed uncontrollably down a steep road from Tafo Methodist Church towards Zamfara.
+The vehicle's brakes were said to have failed, causing it to speed uncontrollably down a steep road from Tafo Methodist Church towards Zamfara.

 Trotro Crashes Into Tafo Zongo Mosque in Kumasi, Children Believed to Have Escaped Tragedy